This post may contain affiliate links. Please see the policies page for more information.

 Choosing the Right Coconut Milk

 When it comes to choosing your coconut milk you want to go with one that is a high-quality full-fat coconut milk.
-I prefer the brand Chaokoh because it’s extra creamy and it doesn’t contain guar gum or sweeteners.
-You can buy Chaokoah coconut milk from Amazon here or you can use another high-quality coconut milk.
-I try to avoid using coconut milks that contain guar gum because they tend to contain more water and less of the coconut fat, which is essential for making fluffy biscuits.
+I prefer coconut milk doesn’t contain thickeners, sweeteners, or other additives.
+Coconut milk with thickeners such as guar gum often contain more liquid and less fat which is not ideal for making biscuits.